-In a word, no. It is however very common, maybe you do it yourself?
-If you do, that does not mean to say that you are a rude person, it might just be something that you are not aware of.
+In a word, no. It is, however, widespread; maybe you do it yourself?
+If you do, that does not mean to say that you are a rude person; it might just be something that you are not aware of.

 How do I know if I interrupt someone when they are speaking?

 - When someone else is speaking, are you preparing what you want to say?

 - Do you feel under pressure, that their conversation is taking too long and you have something else to do?

 - When they are speaking, do you feel the need to “defend” anything?

 If you answered yes to any of these things, you might be interrupting someone when they are speaking.